How to manage tonsillitis in children

 When to speak to your doctor if your child has tonsillitis

-If your child’s symptoms remain after four days or your child becomes more unwell, you should see your GP.
+Retour au sommaireIf your child’s symptoms remain after four days or your child becomes more unwell, you should see your GP.
 You should also see your doctor if your child has pus-filled spots on their tonsils.

-Complications caused by tonsillitis are very rare but include the development of an abcess called a quinsy - a fluid-filled blister in the throat - which can make it difficult to breathe.
+Complications caused by amygdalite are very rare but include the development of an abcess called a quinsy - a fluid-filled blister in the throat - which can make it difficult to breathe.
 It's important to see your doctor or go to A&E if your child has difficulty breathing.

 Most children get tonsillitis which is caused by a virus, but sometimes, it can be caused by bacteria.
-If this is the case, they may prescribe antibiotics.
+If this is the case, they may prescribe antibiotiques.
 If your child is prescribed antibiotics, it's important that they finish the full course of the medication.

-Patient picks for Throat and tonsils
+Patient picks for Gorge et amygdales

-Oreilles, nez et gorge
+Oreille, nez et gorge

-Oreilles, nez et gorge
+Oreille, nez et gorge

 par Allie Anderson